 SO Many Roads: The future of European street theatre festivals

 An International discussion on the impact of the European lockdown and how this will shape the future of Street Theatre Festivals in Europe.

-How will European Street Theatre Festivals look in the future?
-SO Festival (UK) and PASSAGE Festival in (DK) present this International discussion featuring leading European street theatre festival directors who will give their thoughts on the challenges and opportunities and how these will shape the future of Street Theatre festivals.
-Also joining the discussion is Catherine Mitchell, Arts Council England’s National Director for Combined Arts and head of the Stage Arts of Danish Arts Council Lars Seeberg.
+SO Festival (UK) and PASSAGE Festival in (DK) presented this International discussion featuring leading European street theatre festival directors who gave their thoughts on the challenges and opportunities and how these will shape the future of Street Theatre festivals.
+Also joining the discussion was Catherine Mitchell, Arts Council England’s National Director for Combined Arts and head of the Stage Arts of Danish Arts Council Lars Seeberg.

 Lucy Medlycott, director at ISACS – The Irish Street Arts, Circus & Spectacle Network